halturin/arweave/doc/transaction_blacklists.md

 whitelists from remote endpoints specified via `transaction_whitelist_url` command arguments or `transaction_whitelist_urls` config field.

+If a transaction is both in blacklist and whitelist, it is whitelisted.

-The whitelist is not persisted so if you restart the node without specifying any whitelists, the previously whitelisted transactions can be blacklisted again.
+If you restart the node without specifying any whitelists, the previously whitelisted transactions can be blacklisted.

 ## Clean Up Old Data